BEST STARTS FOR KIDS

 3. Model Cooperative Behaviour Yourself

-But from when our children were very young we did a lot of every day things together, so we learned to help each other out.
-Our kids learnt cooperation made it easier for all of us.
+And from when our children were very young we did a lot of every day things together, so we helped each other out as we made things, cooked together, gardened, played games, etc. Our kids learnt cooperation made it easier for all of us.

 And when any chores were done, we got to have fun together.
 And I made sure we did have fun.

-Sometimes we did things that had some risk associated with them, for example surfing and I needed to be able to trust my children.
+Sometimes we did things that had some risk associated with them, for example surfing and I needed to be able to trust my kids.

 Trust was built upon by increasing responsibilities and privileges, as they were earned.